bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 To ensure an apprehensible directory for the naming of anatomical images, the `_suffix` entity is divided into three subgroups:

-1. `Suffixes for conventional MRI contrasts`
+1. `Conventional MRI suffixes`

-2. `Suffixes for quantitative MRI (qMRI) maps`
+2. `Quantitative MRI (qMRI) map suffixes`

 3. `Grouping suffixes`

 The following three subsections expand on each of these `_suffix` classes.

-* **Suffix Part-1: Sufixes for conventional MRI contrasts**
+##### Conventional MRI suffixes

-***
+**Function:**

-**Function:** Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
+Denotes the type of the predominant contrast conveyed by an individual file of a conventional anatomical image.
 Changes to the specification is REQUIRED to expand or to modify following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                     |
 |--------------------------------------------|---------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|